-Some architecture, engineering and construction (AEC) professionals shy away from contract work.
-Often, this is over concerns the position is finite in nature, leaving many believing it could hurt their career over the long term.
+Some professionals shy away from temporary roles.
+Often, this is over concerns the position is finite in nature, believing it could hurt their career over the long term.
+After all, regular job-hopping can negatively impact the way a recruiting or hiring manager views a candidate.
+Contract work – especially in the government environment or within the architecture, engineering and construction (AEC) communities – is common, simply due to the nature of the work.
 In fact, temporary assignments can help propel your career forward, giving you the means to reach your long-term goals.
-If you are considering a contract assignment, here are a few things to remember.

 Temporary Does Not Always Imply “Flaky”

 Temporary or contract positions are not uncommon in the AEC communities, in the Federal environment and in many other industries, simply due to the nature of the work.
 In many instances, these assignments continue for months or even years, depending on the situation.
 Usually, the only characteristic that leads to a job to being classified as such, is that the position is not considered permanent.
 A contract role could allow you to grow your professional network, build relationships and gain valuable professional references who can attest to your skills and performance.
 Ultimately, all of these points can help you advance your career, even if the job is not permanent.

 Contract Roles Provide Opportunities for Development

 If you have skills gaps on your resume that are preventing you from landing coveted roles, finding a short-term contract assignment that allows you to fill any voids is a smart move.
 Use the opportunity to learn a new skill, hone an existing one or take on duties you have not had elsewhere.
 Make the most of the on-the-job training and take advantage of any learning opportunities, formal or otherwise.

 Temporary Work is a Chance to Test Out New Waters